 Looking for the perfect winter escape?
 Read on for 9 reasons to plan your winter getaway in Palm Springs.
 This Southern California desert oasis is the ideal winter playground for those seeking sunshine and fun!

-Yes, we, residents of Palm Springs, California, endured the summer temperatures reaching over 110 on numerous days.
+Yes, we residents of Palm Springs, California, endured summer temperatures over 110 on numerous days.
 We have learned how to handle the heat and know it is a matter of waiting it out.
-Soon, we will again be able to walk out and marvel at the beauty of the San Jacinto Mountains and start hosting poolside happy hours.
+Soon, we will again be able to walk out, marvel at the beauty of the San Jacinto Mountains, and host poolside happy hours.
 A winter getaway to Palm Springs is the best time to explore this Southern California desert community.

 What is Winter in Palm Springs?

-In Coachella Valley (composed of nine communities), we do not pay much attention to the seasons listed on the calendar.
+In the Coachella Valley (comprising nine communities), we do not pay much attention to the seasons listed on the calendar.
 Instead, we refer to “The Season,” when the Valley fills with visitors worldwide.
-With 13 direct flights to our Palm Spring International Airport, there is easy access to our community from all over the United States and worldwide.
+With 13 direct flights to our Palm Springs International Airport, our community is easily accessible from across the United States and worldwide.

 The Season for restaurants and hotels typically begins around the first of September.
-They used their time off during the summer for a real vacation or used the time to upgrade their venues.
-We, residents, delight in walking into a restaurant before the onslaught of visitors typically starts at the beginning of October.
+They either used their summer time off for a real vacation or to upgrade their venues.
+We residents delight in walking into a restaurant before the onslaught of visitors typically begins at the start of October.

 1. Modernism Week in October Showcases Modernism Architecture

 Frankly, as a resident of Palm Springs, it is impossible not to be caught up in Modernism Week’s excitement.
-We, locals, welcome the opportunity to peek into some of the historic architectural homes of the 50s and 60s.
+We locals welcome the opportunity to peek into some of the historic homes from the 50s and 60s.
 We often dress in elegant clothes and attend cocktail parties that spill into the yards of these magnificently preserved homes.

 There are two periods for Modernism Week—October and February.
 While October has fewer events, there is still plenty to see.
 Plus, it is much less crowded at the events, and much easier to get a reservation at your favorite restaurant.